 - If you don’t have a radiator, simply ensure the battery door is left open to allow the remaining droplets of water to evaporate.

 An alternate way to treat your hearing aids is to use a dehumidifier.
 Many hearing aid owners are already in possession of a dehumidifier, as they help maintain hearing aids, so ideally, this will not be difficult to locate.
 Typically, dehumidifiers are used to remove any humidity from the hearing aids, dry out any wax, and eliminate any bad smells or bacteria.

 Once you have removed and dried your battery, as described above, you would place both your hearing aid and the battery in the dehumidifier.
 Keep them in the system for approximately 24 hours, or three to four drying cycles.

 Regardless of the method you choose, you will be able to determine whether you were successful in drying out your hearing aids by placing a new battery inside.
 Ideally, your hearing aids will work perfectly, and you won’t have to worry about replacements or repairs.
-However, if the problem has not been resolved, consider sending them away for repairs rather than simply replacing them.
+However, if the problem has not been resolved, consider sending them away for repairs to Staten Island audiological services.
 Warranties are often available, but if they’re not, repairing is the more cost-effective option.